ronkok/Hurmet/docs/Why-Hurmet.md

 Hurmet makes it easy to co-author with a chatbot.
 Hurmet’s native file format is Markdown, a light-weight markup format.
 Chatbots know Markdown well.
 Just tell your chatbot to write its work in Markdown.
-Then copy it and invoke the **M▾|Paste from Markdown** command.
+Then copy it and paste into your document with Ctrl-V.